 Unlike many infant car seats, the i-Level doesn’t just hold your baby in one fixed, slightly sitting, position.
 You can adjust it so your little one can lie flat, which could be a godsend for those that are out and about and want to lie their baby down to go to sleep.

 It also clips onto a number of travel systems – it’s designed to work with the Joie systems, but it will also slot onto adaptors for pram bases from the likes of Maxi Cosi, so you can mix and match if needs be.

 The Isofix base it comes with doesn’t have a rebound bar but does have a solid support leg and a pair of adaptors to mark out where the Isofix connectors are on your car – handy for slotting it in in a hurry and avoiding tearing seat fabric.
-At £250 including the base it isn’t the cheapest option, but you do get high-quality fabrics and memory foam, which should make things comfier for your small passenger.
+It isn’t the cheapest option, but you do get high-quality fabrics and memory foam, which should make things comfier for your small passenger.

 What is it like?

 The Joie feels quite light straight out of the box, but as it is officially slightly heavier than rivals such as the Maxi Cosi Pebble, this is more likely down to the quality handle and decent weight distribution that help make it easy to pick up and move around.

 The base is wonderfully easy to fit thanks to a simple system that uses a basic analogue display to show when the Isofix clasps are engaged and the leg is seated correctly.
 There are simple displays that are red when it isn’t connected properly and turn green when it is in place.
 The only thing you have to do is make sure that the leg isn’t overextended and the base is flush with the seat cushion all the way forward, but that is simply a case of poking a hand underneath the base before you pop the seat on.
 The same system displays when the seat is properly engaged, but you’d be hard pushed not to notice the satisfying clunk that it makes.